Using the rings with images

-The signet rings are a tool to enrich visual materials.
-By placing the rings over photos, you not only create a recognizable visual identity but also add extra visual depth and focus.
+You can use the rings to add visual interest.
+By arranging the rings over photos, you not only create a recognisable visual identity but also add extra visual depth and focus.

 • As a layer: Place the ring over your image.

-• As a mask: Use the ring to highlight a part of your photo.
+• As a mask: Use the ring to highlight part of your photo.

 • As a collage: Combine multiple photos.

-By placing the signet rings as a layer over a photo, you draw attention to specific parts of the image.
+You can place the rings as a layer over a photo to bring focus to part of the image.

-• To create more dynamic and interesting compositions, it is best to place the signet rings off-center on the image.
+• To create more dynamic and interesting compositions, place the rings off-centre.

 • Position the rings so they frame the most important part of the photo.

-• Ensure the white lines have sufficient contrast with the background.
+• Ensure there is sufficient contrast between the white lines of the rings and the background.

-• You can place an element from the photo (such as a hand, an object, or part of a person) in front of the rings.
+Try placing an element from the photo (such as a hand, object or part of a person) in front of the rings.
 This creates a sense of depth and makes the design more lively.

 Vb1

-In addition to being used as a layer, the signet rings can also be used as a mask.
-In this technique, an image is placed within the rings, so the shape of the rings determines the crop of the image.
-The area outside the rings remains empty or is filled with a background colour.
+You can also use the rings as a mask.
+This involves placing an image within the rings, with the shape of the rings determining the image crop.
+You can leave the area outside the rings empty or fill it with a background colour.

-To make the design more dynamic, part of the image can be placed outside the mask.
-This breaks the frame of the rings and creates a sense of depth, as if the subject is emerging from the image.
-Use this technique functionally to add focus or tell a story.
+For a more dynamic design, try placing part of the image outside the mask.
+This breaks through the frame created by the rings, adding depth and making it seem as if the subject is emerging from the image.
+Use this method to add focus or tell a story.

 Vb2

-Another application of the signet rings is to create a collage.
-In this method, the ring-shaped areas between the lines are filled with different images.
-Together, these images form a single, coherent visual story or highlight various aspects of a subject, such as a researcher and their research.
+The rings can also be used to create a collage.
+This involves filling the ring-shaped areas between the lines with different images.
+Together, these images form a coherent visual story or highlight aspects of a subject, such as a researcher and their research.

-This technique creates a rich and complex image.
-Due to its high visual impact, its use is reserved for special, high-impact communication materials, such as:
+This creates a rich and complex image.
+Due to its high visual impact, we only use it for high-impact communication materials, such as:

-• Large formats, like posters or exhibition stands.
+• Large formats, such as posters or exhibition stands.

-• Covers of important publications, such as an annual report or strategic plan.
+• Covers of important publications, such as annual reports or strategic plans.

-• Campaigns for special events, such as an anniversary or open day.
+• Campaigns for special events, such as anniversarys or open days.

 Vb3